Table of Contents

 • Does the log have any content related to backend server processes, privileged accounts?

 There are multiple areas to consider while developing a secure mobile app.
-It includes secure coding practices and design areas to avoid unauthorised access, have strong authentication methods, secure encryption practices such as secure encryption algorithms, encryption keys, fixing broken cryptography or other issues.
+These include secure coding practices and design areas to avoid unauthorised access, strong authentication methods, secure encryption practices such as encryption algorithms and keys, and fixing broken cryptography or other issues.

 • iGoat iOS